Hancock County Suicide Prevention Training (QPR)

 LOCAL QPR TRAINING CLASSES

 Mental health, addiction, and depression are just a few of the pressing health issues facing adults and children in Hancock County.
-As a part of our comprehensive plan to find solutions and resources for these challenges, Healthy365 offers QPR classes that help train individuals to recognize signs of self-harm and suicide ideation in a friend, family member, classmate, or coworker.
+As a part of our comprehensive plan to find solutions and resources for these challenges, Healthy365 staff are trained through the QPR Institute to provide QPR training classes.
+The QPR training that helps train individuals to recognize signs of self-harm and suicide ideation in a friend, family member, classmate, or coworker.
 Knowing the steps of QPR can help you prevent them from harming themselves or others and get them the help they need.

 If you are interested in hosting or attending a QPR class, contact a Healthy365 Support Navigator at (317) 468-4231 or register online by clicking the button below.